 Team Chocolate is now streaming at SBS On Demand.

-Happy Endings seasons 1–3 are now streaming at SBS On Demand.
+Every episode of Versailles is now streaming at SBS On Demand.

 Can escapist TV be any more escape-y than a comedy set in outer space?
 Seth MacFarlane is the creator, writer and star of popular futuristic comedy, The Orville.
 The very short summary is Star Trek meets office comedy meets, well, actually we’re not sure.
 Because while The Orville is funny, it’s not just a screwball comedy.
 Set 400 years into the future it follows the challenges faced by the human and alien crew of the USS Orville.
 It’s built a loyal following both here and in the US since first appearing on screens, also inspiring SBS’s own Orvilleland podcast.

-If it's a stunning Scandi location you want to escape to, Twin is set in one of the most beautiful locations in the world – Norway’s Lofoten Islands.
+If it’s a stunning Scandi location you want to escape to, Twin is set in one of the most beautiful locations in the world – Norway’s Lofoten Islands.
 Kristofer Hivju (who you may recognise as Tormund Giantsbane from Game of Thrones) stars in and is one of the creators of this intriguing modern folk-tale/crime drama.
 Erik and Adam (both played by Hivju) are identical twins, living completely different lives.
 Erik is a broke surfer bum, Adam is a successful family and businessman.
-When Erik seeks out his brother for the first time in 15 years, a quarrel ends with Erik and Adam’s wife, Ingrid, accidentally killing Adam.
+When Erik seeks out his brother for the first time in 15 years, a quarrel ends with Adam’s wife, Ingrid, accidentally killing Adam.
 To avoid Ingrid being arrested for murder and to save his brother’s family, Erik takes over Adam’s identity.
 It soon turns out that the biggest challenge is not avoiding getting caught – it’s pretending to be someone you’re not.

 Twin is now streaming at SBS On Demand.

 Alone is escapist TV turned up to the max.
-Ten hardcore survivalists alone in remote locations like the Patagonian wilderness – no camera crew, no teams, no producers – on a single mission to stay alive.
+Ten hardcore survivalists alone in remote locations like the Patagonian wilderness – no camera crew, no teams, no producers – are on a single mission to stay alive.
 At stake is $500,000 awarded to the person who can last the longest.
 However, unlike genre progenitor Survivor, whose DNA is all through this thing, these participants are really, as the title indicates, alone; each is in their own patch of wilderness and self-recording their efforts to live in the wild (everyone has a satellite phone they can use to call for evacuation).
 It’s a tough gig; competitors regularly lose around 30 per cent of their body mass due to low caloric intake, and medical evacuations are common.